by David Gorman

 I’ve been trying to make sure that teams who are already in Opal because they “need to be for visibility” also understand the efficiencies that their workflows could benefit from.
 So you’re not just in Opal because we’re making you be in Opal—you should really enjoy it because it has all these advantages you can use.
 So I’m trying to understand the use case and the workflow for everyone who’s currently using Opal, and educating those partners in the greatness that is Opal and that they’re understanding the value beyond doing what’s best for Target in terms of visibility.

-Stay tuned for part two of our conversation, where we’ll cover how Target uses Opal on a daily basis: organizing work by the StoryFirst Framework, collaborating with brand managers, saving time with stamps and nested labels, and more.
-To learn how marketers like Kelsey and brands like Target are improving visibility and working more efficiently, get in touch with us here or email me at firstname.lastname@example.org.
+Check out part two of our interview here where we’ll cover how Target uses Opal on a daily basis: organizing work by the StoryFirst Framework, collaborating with brand managers, saving time with stamps and nested labels, and more.